 Travel Photography encompasses a broad range of subjects.
 For me, travel photographs inspire others to visit and experience the many wonders of the world.They challenge the viewer to capture the scene's surrounding them and the memories they are creating.

-These were taken in short timeframes to document, but not interrupt the travel experience.
+The images below were taken in short timeframes to document, but not interrupt the travel experience.
 Due to the impromptu nature of this genre, keeping your camera accessible and having a keen eye for composition are vital.
+Practice with the camera before you leave, understand your equipment and your travel images will be better for it.

 I use google maps to zoom in on the landscapes and try to find photogenic locations.
 These can be landscapes, bridges, waterfalls or even specific buildings; I then browse the map image library to get a feel for the scene or area.
 I often find that the 360 panorama images are the best for this, even though google maps do not have an extensive range of quality images.